tdkehoe/Angular-Data-Transfer/README.md

 * Use `@Input()` and `@Output()` to share data between sibling components.
 * Use the  `@Input()` getter/setter syntax to enable debugging and check if data is shared.
 * Use Angular Signals in a service to share data between unrelated components.
 * Send data to a service from a component controller function, with the data as parameters in the service function.
-Don't set up listeners in services to maintain current values of variables, i.e., maintain state.
+Don't set up listeners in services to maintain current values of variables, i.e., don't try to maintain state in a service.
 * To get data from a service, make a listener in `ngOnInit()`.
 Don't try to get data from a service in a function.
 * Minimize database calls.
 Database calls cost time and money.
 * Maintaining state, i.e., updating changes in a value through every component that uses the variable, is a non-trivial problem.